YogeshKhillare04/supply-chain-risk-intelligence/README.md

 | **Medium Risk** | 0.30 <= p < 0.60 | 10,063 (27.9%) | **57.8%** | Watchlist; prioritize if warehouse load spikes |
 | **High Risk** | p >= 0.60 | 14,521 (40.2%) | **91.8%** | Immediate priority picking & carrier upgrade |

+*Threshold Tuning:* The separation between these groups was useful because the model's probability was much more informative than simply saying an order was "late" or "not late."

-*Threshold Tuning:* Lowering the decision threshold from 0.50 down to 0.40 boosts recall to **87.7%**, capturing over 2,400 additional late deliveries with an F1 of 0.816.
+I also checked a lower decision threshold.
+Moving the threshold from 0.50 to 0.40 increased recall to **87.7%**, capturing more late deliveries while giving an F1 score of 0.816

 ---